pascalberger/Cake.Issues-Presentation/PITCHME.md

-## Ensuring quality in your DevOps pipelines using Cake
+## Continuous Code Inspection using Cake

 ### _An introduction to Cake.Issues_